Pipe Marking Basics: OSHA and ANSI/ASME Labeling Standards

 Size of the piping system: Does the warehouse have a small or large piping system?
 Does it have multiple systems?
 This will help determine the most efficient pipe labeling method to carry out a marking system.

 Condition of pipes: Warehouses must evaluate the physical condition of the pipes.
 Are the surfaces of pipes dirty, greasy, or rusty?
-Organizations can apply premade and custom pipe labels with hard-to-label pipe surfaces like these with durable valve tags and pipe grabber sleeves that provide a clean surface.
+Organizations can apply premade and custom pipe labels to hard-to-label pipe surfaces like those with durable valve tags and pipe grabber sleeves that provide a clean surface.

 Contents of pipes: Does the warehouse have hazardous materials or extremely hot or cold contents running through its pipes?
 This will likely require certain supplies that can hold strong under high heat and harsh exposures to ensure the pipe labels remain intact and legible.